 Coal to Hydrocarbons Project

-With projected fuel shortfalls in Botswana, CIC Energy’s planned Coal-to-Hydrocarbons (CTH) Project intends to convert coal to low sulphur diesel fuel and associated products.
+With projected fuel shortfalls in Botswana, Jindal’s planned Coal-to-Hydrocarbons (CTH) Project intends to convert coal to low sulphur diesel fuel and associated products.
 Above ground coal gasification technology would be used to gasify the coal cleanly, and then Fischer-Tropsch technology is planned to be used to produce diesel fuel and other products.

 The Central and Eastern Blocks at the Mmamabula Coal Field are being considered for the CTH Project.
 Drilling results have indicated that the coal qualities of both blocks are suitable for gasification.